liuQuan98/GCL-KPConv/README.md

 ## News

-20231127 - Code and pretrained weights are released [here](https://drive.google.com/file/d/1BHrKR2uR3a8y4XjnJIUgveSYsO-8cW4M/view?usp=sharing).
-We recommend unzipping it under the project directory.
+20231127 - Code and [pretrained weights](https://drive.google.com/file/d/1BHrKR2uR3a8y4XjnJIUgveSYsO-8cW4M/view?usp=sharing) are released.
+We recommend unzipping the weights in the project directory directly.

 20230713 - Our paper has been accepted by ICCV'23!